France–Israel relations: 1940s–1960s

-In the 1960s, with the expulsion of France from North Africa completed in 1962, the shared strategic interest against Arab nationalism dissipated, leading France to take a more conciliatory attitude toward the Arab nations and a correspondingly harsher tone toward Israel.
-However, work on the nuclear reactor continues with French help.
+France's arms embargo of 1967

 France imposed an arms embargo on Israel before the beginning of the Six-Day War.
 After the embargo the Israeli Air Force was severely limited in long-term strategic planning and capability, as the embargo caused a shortage in spare parts for most of Israel's French fighter aircraft, which were highly advanced at the time.
 According to the New York Times, "this double game, however, ended when the Six-Day War in 1967 forced France to pick a side.
 In a shock to its Israeli allies, it chose the Arab states: despite aggressive moves by Egypt, France imposed a temporary arms embargo on the region — which mostly hurt Israel — and warned senior Israeli officials to avoid hostilities."

 The change of sides impaired as well the French-American relationship, as France was seen as an increasingly outdated and aggressive neocolonial power.
-The USA started to assume its current role as ally of Israel with the Six-Day War in 1967, while France decided to take sides with the Arab world to improve its relations after the independence of Algeria.
+The USA started to assume its current role as an ally of Israel with the Six-Day War in 1967, while France decided to take sides with the Arab world to improve its relations after the independence of Algeria.